ehc-io/pocket2onenote/README.md

   > [used internally no need to run it manually]

 I recommend you create a crontab job to run the first three scripts on a frequent basis.

->Run the scripts from the bin/ folder:
+Run the scripts from the pocket2node/bin/ folder

-    bin/ node pagescraper.js